I've been asked over and over again in my life for tips to successfully get into NUS Medicine.

 You actually found this page, and read all the way down here!
 You deserve a treat!

 My final thoughts on the matter: Medicine is a career that is portrayed to be very intellectual and very demanding in terms of knowledge.
 But honestly, that is just the beginning.
-What keeps us in the field and really enjoy our work is the human connection and the relationships.
+What keeps us in the field and help sus really enjoy our work is the human connection and the relationships.

 So please, go out there and enjoy your day, enjoy your hobbies, have fun!
 In fact, I find it odd that we do not take "Arts students" into medical school.
 The hard science parts are quite tough, but if you put things in perspective, knowledge forms such a small part of the beginning of a long medical career.